-HONORS 100 is taken in the autumn quarter of a student's freshman year; Second Year Admission students, admitted in the spring quarter of their freshman year, will take HONORS 100 the following autumn, at the start of their sophomore year.
-In HONORS 100, students will be introduced to the Honors Program requirements and community, and learn about resources and opportunities available through Honors and at the UW.
+HONORS 100 is taken in the autumn quarter of a student's first year in the Honors Program.
+In HONORS 100, students will be introduced to the Honors Program curriculum and community, and learn about resources and opportunities available through Honors and at the UW.
 The course is taught by Honors advisers and Peer Educators, upperclassmen in the Honors Program.

-Students register for HONORS 496 in their final year at UW, after taking a minimum of six Honors courses, and one of two experiential learning projects, they will register for HONORS 496.
-This one-credit seminar helps students reflect on their experience in the Interdisciplinary Honors Program via their portfolios.
-The course culminates in presentations of the completed portfolios to the Honors community.
+Students register for HONORS 496 in their final year at UW, after taking a minimum of six Honors courses, and completed one experiential learning activity.
+This one-credit seminar helps students reflect on their experience at UW and in Honors via their portfolios, and culminates in presentations of the completed portfolios to the Honors community.

 In addition to Honors Courses, students in the Interdisciplinary Honors Program are required to identify two learning activities that are experiential in nature and extend the educational process beyond the classroom.
-Activities should involve activities in the areas of leadership, research, service or international engagement.
+Activities should be in the areas of leadership, research, service or international engagement.
 This requirement will be introduced and various options discussed in HONORS 100.
-To earn credit for this requirement, students must apply to have their experiential learning activities approved by the Honors staff.
+To earn credit for this requirement, students must apply to have their experiential learning activities approved by the Honors Program.
 Students should also include these experiences in their portfolio, and must have completed one of the two required experiential learning activities before registering for HONORS 496.

 Reflection via the Honors Portfolio

-Over the course of their undergraduate career, Honors students will also keep an ongoing portfolio.
-Students will be introduced to the Honors Portfolio in HONORS 100, when they will be given practical and theoretical tools to create and compile this electronic portfolio of their academic and experiential work.
-With the help of their Honors peers, advisers and faculty, students will continue to contribute to their portfolios throughout their time at UW and in Honors.
-Students will polish and present their portfolios in HONORS 496.
+Honors students practice reflection via an online portfolio.
+Students are introduced to the portfolio in HONORS 100, when they are given the practical and theoretical tools to make this archive of their academic and experiential work.
+With the help of their Honors peers, advisers, and faculty, students continue to contribute to their portfolios throughout their time at UW and in Honors before polishing and presenting their portfolios in HONORS 496.

 Departmental Honors Requirements